groundctrl/dandify/README.md

 > More information at http://groundctrl.github.io/dandify

 ## Installation

 #### Gem

-Add this line to your Spree application's Gemfile:
+Add the following to your Gemfile:

-    gem 'dandify'
+    gem 'dandify', '~> 3.0.0'

-#### Bleeding edge

-Add this line to your Spree application's Gemfile:
+If you are not on the lastest version of Spree you can specify a branch

-    gem 'dandify', github: 'groundctrl/dandify'
+    gem 'dandify', github: 'groundctrl/dandify', branch: '2-4-stable'

-> Note: The master branch is not guaranteed to be in a fully functioning state.
-It is unwise to use this branch in a production system.

 #### Generators